-Brilliant Q2 2017 Accounting, Finance & Information Technology Hiring Forecast
+Brilliant Q3 2018 Accounting, Finance & Information Technology Hiring Forecast

-Since 2012, Brilliant, in partnership with Dr. Richard Curtin, Director, Surveys of Consumers, at the University of Michigan, Ann Arbor, Michigan, has been conducting a quarterly study on the hiring trends and business factors affecting the accounting, finance and information technology professions.
+Since 2012, Brilliant, an award-winning search, staffing and management resources firm specializing in accounting, finance and information technology, in partnership with Dr. Richard Curtin, Director, Surveys of Consumers at the University of Michigan (Ann Arbor, Michigan), has been conducting a quarterly study that analyzes the hiring trends and economic factors impacting accounting, finance and information technology professionals.

-The comprehensive, 28-page report includes proprietary data collected from human resources professionals and other hiring managers responsible for hiring accounting, finance and/or information technology professionals within the manufacturing, distribution, health care, consumer products, financial services, professional services, retail, real estate, insurance, technology, media and nonprofit industries, among many other.
+The comprehensive study includes data collected from human resources professionals and other hiring managers surveyed throughout the Greater Chicago and South Florida labor markets.
+The majority of individuals surveyed are responsible for hiring accounting, finance and/or information technology professionals for their roles and conduct business within various industries including manufacturing, distribution, health care, consumer products, financial services, professional services, retail, real estate, insurance, technology, consumer goods and nonprofit organizations, among others.

-To view the Brilliant Q2 2017 Hiring Forecast flipbook, click here.
+[Flipbook] To view the digital Brilliant Q3 2018 Hiring Forecast click here.